laurabpaulsen/CogNeuro24/EEG/friday/README.md

 ## Analysis of your own EEG data
-This directory holds three notebooks that can serve as inspiration when analysing your own data.
+This directory holds four notebooks that can serve as inspiration when analysing your own data.
 The notebooks are:

 - **windowed_mean_subject_lvl.ipynb & windowed_mean_group_lvl.ipynb :** These notebooks introduce the concept of a windowed mean, where two conditions are compared by taking the mean of the signal in a certain time window in relevant sensors and comparing the means.
 This includes some basic plotting and statistical testing using a t-test.